-- The major professor and at least one of the other members must be members of the graduate faculty. - The third member may be a member of another department's or program's graduate faculty at UGA or, with the approval of the departmental graduate faculty and the dean of the Graduate School, he or she may be a person with a graduate degree holding a permanent teaching or research position at the University of Georgia. - The third member may also be a non-UGA faculty member with a terminal degree in his/her field of study. - No more than one non-UGA scholar may be appointed as a voting member.
+- The major professor and at least one of the other members must be members of the graduate faculty. - The third member may be a member of another department's or program's graduate faculty at UGA or, with the approval of the departmental graduate faculty and the dean of the Graduate School, may be a person with a graduate degree holding a permanent teaching or research position at the University of Georgia. - The third member may also be a non-UGA faculty member with a terminal degree in their field of study. - No more than one non-UGA scholar may serve as a voting member.

-- If there are more than three members on the committee, a majority of graduate faculty members must be maintained. - Co-major professors count as one graduate faculty member.
+- If there are more than three members on the committee, the committee must still comprise a majority of graduate faculty members. - Co-major professors count as one graduate faculty member.